dentrodailha96/Notes_Obsidian/Linux/Vim.md

 - Allows to edit config files, write scripts and manage code directly from the terminal without needing a graphical user interface (GUI).

+## Command mode
+  > : = use to define which commands that I want to use.
+  > % = apply the command in all lines.
+  > c = confirm replace of everything.